Counter-Reformation: Nova ordinantia ecclesiastica

 The 1575 Nova ordinantia ecclesiastica was an addendum to the Liturgia Svecanæ Ecclesiæ catholicæ & orthodoxæ conformia, also called the "Red Book".
 This launched the Liturgical Struggle, which pitted John III of Sweden against his younger brother Charles.
 During this time, Jesuit Laurentius Nicolai came to lead the Collegium regium Stockholmense.
 This theatre of the Counter-Reformation was called the Missio Suetica.

 Defensio Tridentinæ fidei

 The 1578 Defensio Tridentinæ fidei was the Catholic response to the Examination of the Council of Trent.

 Unigenitus

 The 1713 papal bull Unigenitus condemned 101 propositions of the French Jansenist theologian Pasquier Quesnel (1634–1719).
-Jansenism was a Protestant-leaning or mediating movement within Catholicism that was criticized for being Crypto-Protestant.
-After Jansenism was condemned it led to the development of the Old Catholic Church of the Netherlands.
+Jansenism was a movement within Catholicism in France and the Spanish Netherlands that was criticized for being crypto-Calvinist, denying that Christ died for all, promoting that Holy Communion should be received very infrequently, and more.
+After Jansenist propositions were condemned it led to the development of the Old Catholic Church of the Netherlands.